ikarus23/MifareClassicTool/README.md

 License
 -------

-This application is originally developed by
+This application was originally developed by
 Gerhard Klostermeier in cooperation with SySS GmbH ([www.syss.de](https://www.syss.de/)) and Aalen University ([www.htw-aalen.de](http://www.htw-aalen.de/)) in 2012/2013.